 Elizabeth Dee Martz, 68, Stevens Point, a former longtime director of the American Suzuki Institute (ASI) at the University of Wisconsin-Stevens Point (UWSP) died Thursday, Oct.
 10, 2013, after a battle with cancer.

 A private burial will be held Tuesday, Oct.
 15, at Forest Cemetery in Stevens Point.

-Donations may be made to Ministry Home Care-Hospice of Stevens Point (make checks out to Ministry Home Care-Hospice and mail to Hospice Donations, 2501 Main St. Suite A, Stevens Point, WI 54481, or call 800-398-1297); the American Cancer Society Hope Lodge in Marshfield (type American Cancer Society Hope Lodge-Marshfield into the computer browser and click on the “Donate to this Hope Lodge” button, or mail checks to ACS Hope Lodge, 611 W. Doege St., Marshfield, WI 54449 or call 800-227-2345); or the Aber Suzuki Center scholarship fund (call 715-346-3033).
+Donations in her memory may be sent to Ministry Home Care-Hospice of Stevens Point (make checks out to Ministry Home Care-Hospice and mail to Hospice Donations, 2501 Main St. Suite A, Stevens Point, WI 54481, or call 800-398-1297), the American Cancer Society Hope Lodge in Marshfield (type American Cancer Society Hope Lodge – Marshfield into the browser and click on the “Donate to this Hope Lodge” button, or mail check to ACS Hope Lodge, 611 W. Doege St., Marshfield, WI 54449 or call 800-227-2345) or the Aber Suzuki Center scholarship fund (call 715-346-3033).

 Boston Funeral Home assisted with arrangements.
 Condolences may be offered online at bostonfuneralhome.net.

 Mrs. Martz was born April 25, 1945, in Ann Arbor, Mich., a daughter of Ruth O. (Barnes) Root and the late Paul A. Root.
 At age 14 she began playing and teaching viola.
 Her viola teachers included Nathan Gordon while she was in high school and David Dawson and Irving Ilmer in college.

 She attended the Indiana University Jacobs School of Music majoring in music.